 "Why CPAP mask leaks?", "How to get correct air pressure from the CPAP machine?" and "Which CPAP mask is best for me?" are some questions arising from a common issue - air leakage from CPAP mask.
 A leaky CPAP mask is a serious problem.
 If air is escaping from your mask, that means you aren't getting the proper air pressure you need to treat your sleep apnea completely.
 It can also cause discomfort in the airways and nasal passages, causing them to dry out and become irritated, even with the use of the CPAP humidifier.

 The air coming from your CPAP machine through the mask is supposed to act as a splint to hold your airways open while you sleep.
 Depending on the severity of your sleep apnea, you might need a higher air pressure than someone with a less severe case of sleep apnea.

 This is why it's so important always to get the correct air pressure.
-Don't want to feel worse or put your health in danger, and you don't want to be using the CPAP machine for nothing.
+You don't want to feel worse or put your health in danger, also you don't want to be using the CPAP machine for nothing.

 Seal Leak: The leak in the seal of the CPAP mask is the most common kind of leak.
 An ill-fitting mask often causes this, and it happens when there's a small space between your face and the seal.

 Mouth Leak: This happens when you breathe with your mouth open while you sleep, and the air coming from the mask escapes from your throat out of your mouth.

 Both of these types of mask leaks can cause the same problems.
 If the pressure isn't being maintained, not only will it affect your health, but it can also impair the machine's sensors, and how the CPAP can respond with the right amount of air pressure.
 This will ultimately cause your CPAP machine to break down faster and need to be maintained more than usual.